yishn/milk-lang/README.md

 // 3 Wednesday
 // ...

-for key, value in magic if key != 'anima':
-    console.log(key, value.length)
+for type, list in magic.anima:
+    console.log(type, list.length)
 // =>
-// light 5
+// fire 5
+// wind 6
-// dark 5
+// thunder 5
 ```

+These looping techniques can be used in an array/object comprehension.

 ### Pattern Matching